 Cognitive frequency exclusion

-This subclause provides an option for demonstrating compliance of the EUT with the requirements given in 6.2 for dynamic frequency exclusion.
+This Sub-Clause provides an option for demonstrating compliance of the EUT with the requirements given in 6.2 for dynamic frequency exclusion.
 The EUT shall comply with the requirements of Annex C when tested using ingress signals in the excluded frequency ranges given in Table A.2.
 The measurement should be carried out using the arrangement given in Figure 4 of this European Standard.

 NOTE Other options are under development.

+For testing purposes, a radio broadcast service shall also be considered as ‘valid’ if the conducted signal appearing at the PLC port of the EUT in the test setup according to Figure 4 is ≥ -95 dBm (in 9 kHz resolution bandwidth with an Average detector).

 Conducted asymmetric disturbances

-The conducted asymmetric disturbances at the PLT port of the EUT shall be measured using the arrangement shown in Figure 6.
+The conducted asymmetric disturbances at the PLC port of the EUT shall be measured using the arrangement shown in Figure 6.

-The insertion loss (symmetric) between the two ports of the Coupling System shall be such, that the link to the AE works properly and that the EUT transmits at its maximum power level.
+The insertion loss (symmetric) between the two ports of the Coupling System shall be such that the link to the AE works properly and that the EUT transmits at its maximum power level.
 Figure 3 shows an example coupling unit with a nominal insertion loss of 40 dB.

 The ISN used shall have the characteristics specified in Annex B and shall be bonded directly to the reference ground plane.

-NOTE 1 Distance to the reference ground plane (vertical or horizontal).
+NOTE 1 Distance from EUT to the reference ground plane (vertical or horizontal).

-NOTE 2 Distance to the reference ground plane is not critical.
+NOTE 2 Distance from AE to the reference ground plane is not critical.

 NOTE 3 In case the EUT has separate power connection to the mains.